 In partnership with the University of Oxford's Jenner Institute, we co-invented and jointly developed our first-generation COVID-19 vaccine candidate VTP-900, now AZD1222, which we assigned to OUI to facilitate the licensing of those rights by OUI to AstraZeneca.
 AZD1222, which is currently in Phase 3 clinical trials, uses our first-generation vector, ChAdOx1, and encodes the SARS-CoV-2 spike protein.
-As of January 29, 2021, AstraZeneca has announced that AZD1222 has been granted emergency use authorization in the United Kingdom, India, Brazil and South Africa, among other countries.
+In November 2020, AstraZeneca announced that AZD1222 met its primary efficacy endpoint in Phase 3 clinical trials in the United Kingdom and Brazil.

 There are currently 10 vaccines in Phase 3 development utilizing a variety of different mechanisms to induce an immune response.
 We believe AZD1222 has several advantages over its competitors that could result in broader uptake, including manufacturing speed and capacity, increased T cell response and an ability to induce an immune response in older age groups and well-known safety from prior use of ChAdOx1 vector in over 20,000 individuals.
-However, widespread adoption of AZD1222 could be limited due to concerns about the classification of AZD1222 as a genetically modified organism and the initial Phase 3 clinical efficacy results announced by AstraZeneca in November 2020, in which efficacy rates were lower than those reported for vaccines developed using messenger ribonucleic acid technology.
 AstraZeneca has publicly announced that they expect their vaccine capacity in 2021 to be almost three billion doses.